thiagokalid/Virtual-Encoder-ECNDT-2023/README.md

 matplotlib # for data visualization scipy # for signal processing algorithms numpy # for general numerical processing
-PIL # for image reading and simple image manipulation
+Pillow # for image reading and simple image manipulation (called PIL when imported)
 ```

 # 4.Getting Started <a name="getting_started"></a>